 3.5.4 Unclear and Missing Information.

 In our protocol we planned to locate and examine publications linked to the article, e.g. related full research articles, comments, corrections, etc, so that we could retrieve any missing items in the Data Extraction Form from them.
 If the missing information is not contained in a linked publication we planned to contact the article’s authors.
-However, we realised this would give an inaccurate assessment of the of record.
-Also few articles had linked publications and there was a lot of missing or unclear information.
+However, we realised this would give an inaccurate assessment of the version of record.
+Also, few articles had linked publications and there was a lot of missing or unclear information.
 Therefore, we did not attempt to retrieve any missing items in the Data Extraction Form, from either the authors or linked articles.

 4 Results